 Enclosed sample splitters confine this nuisance dust, preventing it from becoming airborne, eliminating sample loss, and simplifying clean-up.
 Enclosed splitters offer a variety of designs for processing of materials with particle sizes from 2in (50mm) to fine powders, and sample volumes from 1ft³ to 104in³ (28 to 1.7L).

-- The Totally Enclosed Universal Splitter is based on Gilson’s popular SP-1 universal splitter and accepts sample volumes up to 1ft³ (28L), with maximum particle size of 2in (50mm).
+- The Totally Enclosed Universal Splitter is based on Gilson’s popular SP-1 universal splitter and accepts sample volumes up to 1ft³ (28L), with a maximum particle size of 2in (50mm).
 Adjustable-width chutes and a gate-release hopper optimize performance for a variety of particle sizes.
 A separate kit converts existing SP-1 models to the totally enclosed version.

 - Gilson’s exclusive universal splitters feature adjustable-width chutes and gate-release hoppers.
 Some Universal models have optional enclosure kits for conversion to low-dust enclosed operation: